 The stages of alcoholism will vary from person to person, but for most they are basically the same.
-Those who have gone down the road of alcoholism can tell you there are many stages of alcoholism they have gone through.
+Those who have gone down the road of alcohol addiction can tell you there are many stages they had to go through.

-Knowing when it is time to seek help and the degree of physical dependency can help the person decide which treatment options would be best depending on the stages of alcoholism the alcoholic is going through.
+Knowing when it is time to seek help and the degree of physical dependency can help the person decide which treatment options would be best depending on where the individual is in the addiction process.

 Alcoholism begins with just one drink for the first time, though this of course does not mean that one drink automatically causes alcoholism in every person.
 Drinking socially or casually for many people is not a problem.
 However, as a person begins to drink more frequently and more often, they are likely to become both emotionally and physically dependent on alcohol as their tolerance increases.

 In the first stage of alcoholism, the person begins to rely on alcohol for alleviating stress or forgetting about their problems.
 They use alcohol as a means of escape from the everyday struggles of life.

 The early stages of can be seen when a person starts thinking about when their next drink will be or starts planning on when they can go drinking.
 They may start to neglect close friends or relationships in favor of drinking.

 During this early beginning stage it is easier for a person to stop drinking than in later stages, but it is just as easy for them to continue drinking and so many people unfortunately do not stop drinking.

 Their withdrawal is non existent to mild or unnoticeable and so because they do not experience the typical withdrawal symptoms the person showing the early signs of alcohol dependency is typically in denial that their drinking could quickly become out of control.
 This early stage for most can last anywhere from a few months to a year.